CosyEdit: Unlocking End-to-End Speech Editing Capability from Zero-Shot Text-to-Speech Models: Abstract

 \section{Abstract}

-Automatic speech editing aims to modify spoken content based on textual instructions, yet traditional cascade systems suffer from complex preprocessing pipelines and a reliance on explicit external temporal alignment.
-Addressing these limitations, we propose CosyEdit, an end-to-end speech editing model adapted from CosyVoice through task-specific fine-tuning and an optimized inference procedure, which internalizes speech-text alignment while ensuring high consistency between the speech before and after editing.
-By fine-tuning on only 250 hours of supervised data from our curated GigaEdit dataset, our 400M-parameter model achieves reliable speech editing performance.
-Experiments on the RealEdit benchmark indicate that CosyEdit not only outperforms several billion-parameter language model baselines but also matches the performance of state-of-the-art cascade approaches.
-These results demonstrate that, with task-specific fine-tuning and inference optimization, robust and efficient speech editing capabilities can be unlocked from a zero-shot TTS model, yielding a novel and cost-effective end-to-end solution for high-quality speech editing.
+Automatic speech editing aims to modify spoken content based on textual instructions, yet traditional cascade systems rely on explicit temporal alignment and complex preprocessing.
+To address these limitations, we propose CosyEdit, an end-to-end speech editing model adapted from CosyVoice through task-specific post-training and a complementary training paradigm, which internalizes text--speech alignment while ensuring high consistency between the speech before and after editing.
+Trained on only 250 hours of supervised data from our curated GigaEdit dataset, our 400M-parameter model achieves reliable speech editing performance.
+Extensive evaluations show that CosyEdit not only outperforms several billion-parameter language model baselines but also approaches state-of-the-art cascade systems.
+These results show that robust and efficient speech editing can be unlocked from a zero-shot TTS model through post-training, offering a cost-effective end-to-end solution for high-quality speech editing.
+Code and audio samples are available at \url{https://cjy1018.github.io/CosyEditDemoPage/}.